 11. Challenges in Utilizing Quorum Sensing

 Introduction of Quorum Sensing phenomenon in 1994 as intercellular communication started a new era of understanding multi-cellularity in microbial community or organisms [42].
 Biofilm formation with help of QS is also very well known, from 1994 to till date many articles have been published.
 At present, we are only scratching the surface of how information is used in— and by — the bacterial kingdom.
-QS provides a mechanism by which bacteria can perceive the density their own population, in part through a buildup of cell-to-cell signal in their immediate surroundings.
+QS provides a mechanism by which bacteria can perceive the density their own population, in part through a build-up of cell-to-cell signal in their immediate surroundings.

 11.1.
 Regulatory Issues